mikee47/Esp32HardwarePwm/README.md

 - `timer.resolution` = `LEDC_TIMER_10_BIT` - a 10 Bit timer (max duty=1023)
 - `timer.frequency`  = 1000 - 1kHz
 - `timer.clk_cfg`    = `LEDC_AUTO_CLK`

 those are all timer specific settings and are generally a good base setting.
 If you want more than one `Esp32HardwarePwm` instance in your code, you *can* use the same timer settings - meaning both instances will share the same timer - no problem there, but they will share the same settings and if you change the timer settings in one (such as the frequency) that will also change for the other.

-If you are using multiple instances, you will at least have to set the `channelStart` value on the 2nd instance, since otherwise, it will be set to LEDC_CHANNEL_0, overwriting the channel config in your first instance.
+If you are using multiple instances, you will at least have to set the `channelStart` value on the 2nd instance, since otherwise, it will be set to `LEDC_CHANNEL_0`, overwriting the channel config in your first instance.

-On an embedded platform, it seems reasonable to leave full control over the hardware allocation to the developer rather than automatically allocate timers and channels from a pool, but this may be a pitfal.
+On an embedded platform, it seems reasonable to leave full control over the hardware allocation to the developer rather than automatically allocate timers and channels from a pool, but this may be a pitfall .
 So: if you use more than one pwm object, make sure that you instantiate the 2nd one with a minimal `Esp23HwPwmConfig.channelStart` set to the first free channel on your system.

 Also be aware that the `timer.speed_mode` devides that channel groups in two and one `Esp32HardwarePwm` instance cannot overlap between the two.
 If you have one instance using five channels and you want to create a 2nd instance with four channels on the same `timer.speed_mode` you will get a runtime error, since the maximum amount of channels is 8 per speed mode (depending on the SoC, only the Esp32 has high speed timers, and the Esp32c3, as an example, has only six channels and a low speed timer).
 As said: channel allocation is left to the developer!